Horse Rug Insulation Guide: Choosing the Right Polyfill Weight

 Don’t Just Look at Numbers—Look at the Horse

-Remember, horses—like people—acclimate to their environment.
+Remember, horses - like people - acclimate to their environment.
 A 300g rug might be perfect for a Queensland horse in winter just as it would be for one in Victoria.
 What matters most is your horse’s comfort, coat condition, and how early or late in the season you begin rugging.

 If you’re unsure whether a 200g rug will be too warm, consider starting with an unlined rain sheet and layering with under rugs as needed.
 This offers more flexibility to adjust insulation levels based on fluctuating temperatures.